Saucony Lancer 2 Review Facts

 runs or during the evening but that's the extent of the protection you'll get with this shoe.
 The cushioning is really rigid and although it technically does pad underfoot, it feels really harsh.
 Reviewers almost unanimously talked about how they hated the feel of the Lancer 2's midsole cushion.
 The shoe also provides poor traction so you'll want to be wary when running in adverse weather.
 The added upper overlays do ensure there's enough support provided for the wearer, though.
 And there's enough ventilation to keep the temperature of the shoe's interior controlled.

 The ProGrid midsole construction and the EVA cushion are meant to provide a fair bit of energy return.
 Except, most reviewers just didn't find they got a lot of rebound from the Saucony Lancer 2.
 The midsole cushion felt too stiff to really feel responsive.
 Most reviewers found the midsole cushion felt as if it had been greatly reduced compared to the original shoe.
-Running in the Lancer 2, for many runners, felt like slapping the ground
+Running in the Lancer 2, for many runners, felt like slapping the ground.
+Hard.

 There's a little bit of support in the Saucony Lancer 2.
 The new overlays do the bulk of the job by keeping the wearer's foot securely in place.
 They're probably the best addition to the Lancer 2.
 Even with them added, the shoe feels breathable and they don't tack extra weight.
-Underfoot, the ProGrid midsole and dense EVA cushioning do provide a solid base but it's almost too much support.
+Underfoot, the ProGrid midsole and dense EVA cushioning does provide a solid base but it's almost too much support.
 It renders the ride almost unbearably stiff and rigid.
 The one saving grace, though, is the nice amount of arch support for flat

 Stick to the pavement with the Saucony Lancer 2.
 It's not a trail shoe.
 There's plenty of evidence for this.
 First off, it looks like your traditional road shoe.
 It has zero protective features aside from some supportive overlays and some reflective components.
 There's no solid midsole rock plate or fancy upper construction that keeps stuff like rocks

 out of your shoe.
 The Lancer 2 brings just the basics.
-It also provides really bad traction, so stick to ground where you'll be sure footed.
+It also provides really bad traction, so stick to the ground where you'll be sure footed.

 Lancer 2 is at a fairly low price point but for all its faults the price seems a bit high.
 The lifespan of the shoe just doesn't justify the price tag.
 The biggest drawback is the awful traction.
 Unless you're a runner that runs uniquely indoors on a track